Dmitry Shcherbachev: Early life

 Shcherbachev was born on (6th was according to the Julian calendar at use in Russia at the time) near Ruza, Moscow Governorate in the Russian Empire.
 He came from the Russian noble Shcherbachev family (ru) which originated from the Golden Horde.
 His father was Major-General Grigory Dmitriyevich Shcherbachev.

 Military career

 Shcherbachev graduated from the Orel Military Gymnasium in 1873 and the Mikhailovsky Artillery School in 1876.
-In 1877, he was transferred to the Life Guards Horse Artillery Brigade by the ensign, and he reached the rank of second lieutenant by 1878, and first lieutenant by 1881.
+In 1877, he was transferred to the Life Guards Horse Artillery Brigade as an ensign, and he reached the rank of second lieutenant by 1878, and first lieutenant by 1881.

 In 1884, Shcherbachev graduated from the Nikolayev Academy of General Staff in the first category, after which he stayed in the Petersburg Military District.
 He served in the Imperial Guards until 1907, after which he became the head of the Nikolayev Military Academy, and played an important role in introducing reforms into the academy.
 In 1912, he became the commander of the 9th Army Corps, which he led into WWI.